daveschudel/Fedora-KDE/README.md

 <img src="Images/dnf.png"/>
 <br>

-## DNF Fixes
+## DNF Running Slow

 DNF can take a long to update itself because it downloads the repository data often.
 A [discussion](https://ask.fedoraproject.org/t/why-is-dnf-so-slow/6316) on the Fedora Project site suggested setting <code>metadata_expire=2d</code> in <code>/etc/dnf/dnf.conf</code>.

-If you use the -q parameter (quiet) like in my install scripts it will look like the process hangs.
+If you use the -q parameter (quiet) like in my install scripts it can look like the process hangs.

 I noticed that not all repositories I installed had the <code>metadata_expire</code> set.
-I went through all my .repo files and set them all to 1d.
+I went through all my .repo files and set them all to **1d**.
 That seems to have fixed it.

 It appears that if you run dnf with the ```--refresh``` option it updates the repository data much faster than if you let Fedora handle it.
 I'm not sure why, it just seems that way.